-Types of Services Funded (Fiscal Year 2015-16)
+Types of Services Funded (Fiscal Year 2016-17)

 PGHS provides students tutoring in math after school Monday-Thursday, which is funded as 1.0 FTE section and supported with a classified math tutor and adjunct hours from the math dept. instructors.
-Additionally, in Spring 2017, once section of math focused on credit recovery with the ALEKS online system to support students in Integrated Math I, II, and III who had previously failed one or more semesters.
+Additionally, in Spring 2017, one section of math focused on credit recovery with the ALEKS online system to support students in Integrated Math I, II, and III who had previously failed one or more semesters.
+For 2017-18, one section focused on seniors needing to pass integrated math 2 to meet graduation requirements.
 AVID college readiness is provided to students 9-12 who apply or are recommended by staff or through SST process.
 Study Hall is provided to some students who drop courses or need support to finish homework.
 IEP and 504 plans provide accommodations/modifications as well as Study Support classes to students who qualify.

-Teacher and Administrative Salaries (Fiscal Year 2014-15)
+Teacher and Administrative Salaries (Fiscal Year 2015-16)